 Natasha Poon Woo - Dancer

 Natasha Poon Woo began training and performing with Canadian Contemporary Dance Theatre (CCDT) in her hometown of Toronto.
 She then studied at the Conservatory of Dance at SUNY Purchase, performing the works of Pam Tanowitz, Twyla Tharp, and Doug Varone before graduating summa cum laude with a BFA and the President’s Award for Achievement.
 Natasha is a frequent performer with Rock Bottom Movement and Côté Danse, and has worked with Conny Janssen Danst, Kevin Wynn Collection, BoucharDanse, The Dietrich Group, Roderick George, Benjamin Landsberg, Ryan Lee, Gadfly, Little Pear Garden, and Hit & Run Dance Productions, among others.
 She is a Dora Award-winning performer with Rock Bottom for its acclaimed production, hollow mountain.

-Natasha has been the Associate Artistic Director of CCDT since 2019 and the company’s Rehearsal Director since 2012.
+Natasha was previously the Associate Artistic Director of CCDT and the company’s Rehearsal Director.
 She has also directed rehearsals for artists including Hanna Kiel, Roderick George and Rodney Diverlus.
 Natasha is a passionate and sought-after dance educator specializing in Limón-based modern technique and is a certified instructor of C-I TrainingTM (conditioning-with-imagery), trained and mentored by Donna Krasnow.

 Martha Hart - Dancer